mxfng/react-bahn/README.md

 - React Router 7
 - React Hook Form 7 + zod

-React Bahn also comes pre-packaged with popular development tooling, including battle-tested configurations for Bun, ESLint, Prettier, Husky, TypeScript, and Vitest.
+React Bahn also comes pre-packaged with popular development tooling, including battle-tested configurations for ESLint, Prettier, Husky, TypeScript, Playwright, and Vitest.

 ## Dependencies

 - git
-- bun
+- bun (default) or npm

 Also recommended: asdf (to use .tool-versions)